Granulate/gprofiler/README.md

    For example, if your default `command` is `["python", "/path/to/my/app.py"]`, we will now change it to: `"bash", "-c", "(wget -q https://github.com/Granulate/gprofiler/releases/latest/download/gprofiler -O /tmp/gprofiler; chmod +x /tmp/gprofiler; /tmp/gprofiler -cu --token <TOKEN> --service-name <SERVICE NAME> --disable-pidns-check --perf-mode none) > /tmp/gprofiler_log 2>&1 & python /path/to/my/app.py"`.
 This new command will start the downloading of gProfiler in the background, then run the your application.

+    `--disable-pidns-check` is required because, well, we won't run in init PID NS :)

+    `--perf-mode none` is required because our container will not have permissions to run system-wide `perf`, so gProfiler will profile only runtime processes.
+See [perf-less mode](#perf-less-mode) for more information.

    This requires your image to have `wget` installed - you can make sure `wget` is installed, or substitute it with `curl` or any other HTTP-downloader you wish.
 2. Add `linuxParameters` to the container definition (this goes directly in your entry in `containerDefinitinos`):
    ```